William of Salisbury, 2nd Earl of Salisbury: Family

-He married Eléonore, daughter of Robert III de Vitré, Baron of Vitré in Brittany, who died without male issue in 1196.
-Their only daughter and heiress was Ela of Salisbury, 3rd Countess of Salisbury who married William Longespée, 3rd Earl of Salisbury, who was half-brother to the king.
+William married Eléonore, daughter of Robert III de Vitré, Baron of Vitré in Brittany.
+Their only daughter and heiress was Ela of Salisbury, 3rd Countess of Salisbury who married William Longespée, 3rd Earl of Salisbury.

 Service to Richard I

-William bore the golden sceptre at the coronation of King Richard I, but the next year when the king became a prisoner by Emperor Henry VI, he was one of those who adhered to the then-count of Mortain, who later became King John of England.
+William bore the golden sceptre at the coronation of King Richard I, but the next year when the king became a prisoner by Emperor Henry VI, he was one of those who adhered to the then Count of Mortain, who later became King John of England.
 In 1194 he served as High Sheriff of Somerset and Dorset.
 In 1195, William was back with King Richard in the expedition into Normandy and upon his return to England was one of Richard's great council assembled at Nottingham.
 The Earl of Salisbury was one of the four earls who supported the canopy of state at the second coronation of Richard that same year.